 4 more mystery stages… and what’s happening to Sector 6/Bang Hai?

 So that leaves 4 new stages still wrapped in mystery.
 We know for a fact that The Nucleus is the replacement for a major dance stage.
-Boomtown Source believes that it’s Bang Hai Towers being replaced.
-But rumours and memes have been prevalent suggesting that it’s actually Sector 6 getting the chop.
+Boomtown Source believes that it’s Sector 6 being replaced by Area 404.
+Rumours and memes have been prevalent suggesting that it’s Sector 6 getting the chop.
+But some are also saying Bang Hai Towers is gone.

 Bang Hai Towers has existed in it’s current form for 2 years, and Sector 6 for 3 years.
 In Boomtown terms… that’s quite a long time.